 Social worker sometimes supports school-wide attendance intervention efforts, participates in attendance intervention conferencing and/or SST meetings, and uses a variety of strategies (for example, attendance intervention support plans and home visits) to engage families and chronically truant/tardy students in an effort to improve student attendance.
 Social worker rarely or never supports school-wide attendance intervention efforts, participates in attendance intervention conferencing and/or SST meetings, and uses a variety of strategies (for example, attendance intervention support plans and home visits) to engage families and chronically truant/tardy students in an effort to improve student attendance.

-SW-CO

-SCHOOL-BASED SOCIAL WORKER STANDARDS - CENTRAL OFFICE ASSESSED
+SW-OSI SCHOOL-BASED SOCIAL WORKER STANDARDS - OFFICE OF SPECIALIZED INSTRUCTION ASSESSED

-What are the School-Based Social Worker Standards - Central Office Assessed?
+What are the School-Based Social Worker Standards - Office of Specialized Instruction Assessed?